blaine-geiger/Pwnagotchi/README.md

    - Name the device, choose language
    - Whitelist any WAP you don't want to attack
    	- Enable display and set type of display
-   	- There are a lot of configuration options, see this [reference](https://github.com/evilsocket/pwnagotchi/blob/master/pwnagotchi/defaults.toml)
+   	- There are a lot of configuration options, see this [reference](https://github.com/evilsocket/pwnagotchi/blob/master/pwnagotchi/defaults.toml) for more detail.

 - You can also run the device in a headless configuration and connect to your phone via Bluetooth
 - Connection by bluetooth tethering to your phone is also possible